Uber, Lyft Drivers Earning A Median Profit Of $3.37 Per Hour, Study Says

 The newspaper also noted, "Other studies and surveys have found higher hourly earnings for Uber drivers, in part because there are numerous ways to report income and to calculate costs and time and miles spent on the job."

-MIT authors also calculated that it's possible for billions of dollars in driver profits to be untaxed, because "nearly half of drivers can declare a loss on their taxes."
+MIT authors also calculated that it's possible for billions of dollars in driver profits to be untaxed because "nearly half of drivers can declare a loss on their taxes."
 Drivers are able to use the IRS standard mileage rate deduction to write off some of the costs of using a car for business.
 In 2016, that number was $0.54 per mile.
 "Because of this deduction, most ride-hailing drivers are able to declare profits that are substantially lower," researchers write.

 "If drivers are fully able to capitalize on these losses for tax purposes, 73.5% of an estimated U.S. market $4.8B in annual ride-hailing driver profit is untaxed," they add.

-The MIT researchers said 80 percent of drivers said they work less than 40 hours per week.
-An NPR/Marist poll in January found 1 in 5 jobs in the U.S. is held by a contract worker; contractors often juggle multiple part-time jobs.
+According to MIT researchers, 80 percent of drivers said they work less than 40 hours per week.
+An NPR/Marist poll in January found that 1 in 5 jobs in the U.S. is held by a contract worker; contractors often juggle multiple part-time jobs.

 Uber and Lyft both have "notoriously high" turnover rates among drivers.
 A report last year said just 4 percent of Uber drivers work for the company for at least a year.